defenseunicorns/leapfrogai-docs/content/en/docs/leapfrogai/tadpole/tadpole-deploy.md

 ---
-title: Local Deployment Quickstart
+title: Sandbox Deployment
 type: docs
-draft: true
 ---

 ## Overview

-Tadpole is the quickest method to initiate your LeapfrogAI experience and is exclusively designed for **local testing and development purposes only**.
-Tadpole executes a `docker compose` build of the LeapfrogAI API, language backend, and user interface.
-To facilitate a smooth start, there are a collection of straightforward basic recipes.
+The Tadpole sandbox deployment is the lightweight method to initiate your LeapfrogAI experience and is exclusively designed for **local testing and development purposes only**.
+Tadpole facilitates a non-Kubernetes deployment that executes a `docker compose` build of the LeapfrogAI API, language backend, and user interface.
+To ensure a smooth start, there are a collection of straightforward basic recipes.
 Executing any of these recipes initiates the automated processes within Tadpole, encompassing the build, configuration, and initiation of the necessary components.
 The culmination of this process results in a locally hosted "Chat with an LLM" demonstration.

 ### Prerequisites